Jobs and Economic Justice

 Federal Government: Implement a strong and effective Financial Consumer Protection Agency.

 Federal Government: Provide tax incentives for companies to keep jobs in the US or return them here.
 Create tax disincentives for leaving, including recovery of tax breaks claimed over the previous decade and recapture of depreciation benefits.

-Washington State, Whatcom County, local cities: Encourage transfer of government institutional accounts out of national banks and into local banks and credit unions.
+Washington State, Whatcom County, and local cities: Encourage transfer of government institutional accounts out of national banks and into local banks and credit unions.

 Washington State Legislature: Establish a State Bank.

 Washington State Legislature: Promote the formation of employee and consumer cooperatives by offering loans to purchase businesses in which management intends to shift production abroad.